jborean93/PowerShell-OpenAuthenticode/docs/en-US/Get-OpenAuthenticodeAzKey.md

 The signing workflow does not require the key to be present on the local machine as it calls the Azure `Sign` API with the Authenticode digest.
 This ensures the key does not leave Azure itself but rather Azure is used to sign the data remotely.

-Currently only certificates signed with an RSA can be used, ECDSA support is planned for the future.
 The certificate must also have the Key Usage of `Digital Signature (80)` and Enhanced Key Usage `Code Signing (1.3.6.1.5.5.7.3.3)` for it to be used with Authenticode.

 By default authentication relies on the lookup behaviour of [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet).